eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

-The screen capture that follows shows an example administration application where, for a given IOT gateway, a list of all configurable services is presented to the administrator.
+The screen capture that follows shows an example administration application where, for a given IOT gateway, a list of all configurable services are presented to the administrator.

 ![]({{ site.baseurl }}/assets/images/mqtt_namespace/media/image1.png)